 Two reasons why I love these rolls: they are so easy and they are so yummy!
 You can make them the day of or make a batch and throw them in the freezer.
 Pair these fluffy rolls with my Crockpot Beef Stew (click here for recipe) or Dutch Oven Chili (click here for recipe).

-If you make this recipe be sure to leave a comment!
+If you make this recipe be sure to leave a comment or tag me on Instagram @plantpraypick.
 I love hearing from you and seeing my recipes in your kitchens!